GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 11-23
 	:language: python

 Here, the advantage of FitsGeo use getting more clear: we don't need to operate with absolute values of every surface.
-We can just define our "base" surface and place every other surface relatively from it (or from any another surface).
+We can just define our "base" surface and place every other surface relatively from it (or from any other surface).
 Only the ``base`` has absolute values in parameters, the other surfaces are placed and sized relative to other surfaces.
-For example: base point of ``cone`` set as ``base.h``, base radius of ``cone`` set as radius of ``base`` and so on.
+For example: base point of ``cone`` set as ``base`` height vector coordinates, base radius of ``cone`` set as radius of ``base`` and so on.
 In this case, if we change any parameter of ``base`` other surfaces changes accordingly.

 After surfaces are defined, we need to define cells: